 Our 2017 Three-Row SUV Challenge compared the new 2018 Volkswagen Atlas, the redesigned 2018 Chevrolet Traverse, the refreshed 2017 Toyota Highlander and the 2017 Honda Pilot (winner of Cars.com’s last Three-Row SUV Challenge), all priced less than $46,000 with destination fees.
 While doing that overall evaluation, we specifically put these SUVs’ third rows to the test to see which was best.

-We evaluated each SUV's third-row access, seat comfort, visibility, Cars.com Car Seat Check scores, and whether it had places for your stuff and power for your devices.
-Climate controls weren't rated because these all have tri-zone climate control and vents for the third row.
+We evaluated each SUV’s third-row access, seat comfort, visibility, Cars.com Car Seat Check scores, and whether it had places for your stuff and power for your devices.
+Climate controls weren’t rated because each crossover featured tri-zone climate control and vents for the third row.

 Note: In evaluating comfort, we had one of three Cars.com editors, all in the neighborhood of 6 feet tall, in each of the three rows — because no one ends up in the back unless the better seats are occupied and third-row comfort can be relative to the compromise you reach with the person adjusting their seat in the second row.

 Here’s how the third rows rated: